 Boulder City: Similan Island No.3

 Although a less frequently dived site, Boulder City is located to the South East of Shark Fin Reef, which is in turn South East of Island No. 3.
-Boulder City dive site consists of 3 submerged pinnacles surrounded by clusters of boulders.
+As such, Boulder City dive consists of 3 submerged pinnacles surrounded by clusters of boulders.
 Hence the dive site name Boulder City and is definitely worth a visit.

-Boulder City is made up of several “corridors” made of huge boulders, which some divers call swim-throughs."
-Take your time look around, not only at the stunning landscape, but also the marine life out on the sand.
+The dive site is made up of several “corridors” made of huge boulders, which some divers call "swim-throughs".
+However, take your time look around, not only at the stunning landscape, but also the marine life out on the sand.
 There are Kuhl’s Stingrays with the odd Leopard Shark resting on the sand.
 This in addition to the usual Andaman Sea Reef Fish divers would expect to see.

 From time to time unexpected “Big Stuff” also makes an appearance here.
 We have seen Pink Whip Rays, Mantas and on at least five occasions last season Whale Shark!